Nellie’s Free Range Eggs FAQs

 We do have to insure that our hens are safe from predators and disease from wild birds, so we don’t allow them outside if ground predators such as fox or coyote are seen in the immediate area.
 And during migratory bird season, we protect our birds from exposure to diseases such as avian mites or Avian Flu.

 You can get more information about Free Range here.

 What is Pasture Raised All About Then?

 Pasture Raised is another term that has emerged in recent years.
-While there are no universal standards around it as there is with Free Range, responsible producers (and there are exceptions) are providing the hens with grass pasture to forage on, just like Free Range.
-The debate comes in with respect to how much space is “enough” for hens, based on an average amount of square footage per hen.
-Our free range birds have an average of 2 sq. ft. per hen of pasture.
-But that’s for every hen in the flock.
-It is rare for more than 25% of the flock to be outside at any one time during the day.
+While there are no USDA standards around it as there is with Free Range, responsible producers (and there are exceptions) are providing the hens with grass pasture to forage on, just like Free Range.
+The debate comes in with respect to how much space is “enough” for hens.
+Our free range birds have a minimum of 2 sq. ft. per hen of pasture.
+But that’s an average, for every hen in the flock.
+It is very rare for more than 25% of the flock to choose to be outside at any one time during the day.
 Most of them prefer the shade, water, feed, or social opportunities inside the barn.
 So the girls that feel like venturing out, usually have a vast expanse of field all to themselves to explore.
 Some Pasture Raised producers offer even more average space than this, but that space does not come free.
 So the eggs will typically cost more as well.
-We think that we have found the right happy medium with Certified Humane Free Range that balances the needs of hens, farmers, and consumers.
+We think that we have found the right balance with Certified Humane Free Range for hens, farmers, and consumers.
 Learn more at this blog post.

 What causes different egg shell colors?